PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Robustness tests

-Going beyond the purely linear modes may bias the constraints on $b_1$ (since those modes are not properly modelled) and hence in \bp and $p$.
-We have therefore set the cutoff at $k_{\rm max} = 0.1 \; h\, {\rm Mpc}^{-1}$.
+Going beyond the purely linear modes may bias the constraints on $b_1$ (since those modes are not properly modelled) and hence the constraints on \bp and $p$.
+We therefore set the cutoff at $k_{\rm max} = 0.1 \; h\, {\rm Mpc}^{-1}$.
 On the one hand, we have shown that the results are consistent even if this value is varied by $\sim 50\%$.
-On the other hand, this is a standard choice, and it is more conservative than keeping on pushing to higher $k$ where we might have to deal with non-linear terms.
+On the other hand, this is a standard choice, and it is more conservative than continuing to push to higher $k$, where we might have to deal with non-linear terms.